 US Marijuana Laws 2017

-2016 was an unprecedented year for marijuana legalization across the nation.
-In one night, November 8th, voters in eight of the nine states with marijuana laws on their docket, voted to approve measures to allow or expand access to cannabis.
-The acceptance of these laws officially made marijuana legal in more than half of the United States.
+2016 was an unprecedented year for herb legalization across the nation.
+In one night, November 8th, voters in eight of the nine states with herb laws on their docket, voted to approve measures to allow or expand access to herb.
+The acceptance of these laws officially made herb legal in more than half of the United States.
 However, without federal regulation and governance, the laws are anything but consistent from state to state.

 Why do we care what the laws are in other states?